It's been five years since catastrophic Texas blackouts. How much has changed?

 "Not only are you worried about you, but you're worried about the unborn child because you don't know what the effects of this freeze is doing to the child as well," Hogue said.

-It's been five years since the winter storm, which led to at least 246 deaths statewide and hundreds of billions of dollars in damages.
-Since then, Texas has taken steps to harden its power grid.
+Five years after that winter storm which led to at least 246 deaths statewide and hundreds of billions of dollars in damages, Texans such as Hogue still get worried and still scramble to prepare whenever frigid weather is approaching.

-But Texans such as Hogue still get worried, and still scramble to prepare, whenever frigid weather is approaching.
+During the 2021 storm the state's grid struggled to keep up with surging demand for electricity as Texans turned up their heaters while much of the state endured sub-freezing temperatures for multiple days.

-Texas' grid struggled to keep up with surging demand for electricity as Texans turned up their heaters during the 2021 storm, when much of the state endured sub-freezing temperatures for multiple days.
+Many of the state's power plants failed as they were not designed to withstand extreme winter weather.

 "Texas has a lot more protection built into the system than we did a few years ago," Boms said.